Towards Practical Verification of Machine Learning: The Case of Computer Vision Systems: A Framework for Verifying ML Robustness and Security

+{\it \underline{Globally $t$-safe regression}.} A regression model $f$ is considered globally k-safe if $\forall \bm{x}\in\mathbb{X}$, it is locally t-safe.

-Robustness of ML models to adversarial inputs~\cite{goodfellow2014explaining} can also be easily expressed as safety properties where the transformation function $\mathcal{T}(\bm{x};\bm{c})=\bm{x}+\bm{c}$.
+Note that robustness of ML models to adversarial inputs~\cite{goodfellow2014explaining} can also be easily expressed as safety properties where the transformation function $\mathcal{T}(\bm{x};\bm{c})=\bm{x}+\bm{c}$.
 In this case, the transformation parameter $\bm{c}$ is an attacker-crafted perturbation (a tensor variable that have the same size with the input $\bm{x}$).
 The transformation parameter space includes all $\bm{c}$ such that different types of norms of $\bm{c}$ is bounded by a user-defined budget $\sigma$, \eg $\lVert c \rVert_0<\sigma$~\cite{papernot2016limitations}, $\lVert c \rVert_1<\sigma$~\cite{xu2016automatically}, $\lVert c \rVert_2<\sigma$~\cite{szegedy2013intriguing}, or $\lVert c \rVert_{\infty}<\sigma$~\cite{goodfellow2014explaining,xu2016automatically}.
-The search space of the adversarial perturbations are significantly larger than real-world transformations like rotation, changing brightness, etc. In this paper, we focus on verifying local safety-critical properties involving real-world transformations~\cite{pei2017deepxplore, sharif2016accessorize}.
+The search space of the adversarial perturbations are significantly larger than real-world transformations like rotation, changing brightness, etc. In this paper, we primarily focus on verifying local safety-critical properties involving real-world transformations~\cite{pei2017deepxplore, sharif2016accessorize}.

-{\bf Potential implementations of our framework.} Verifying that an ML system satisfies a particular safety property $\phi$ is essentially a search problem over the parameter space $\mathbb{C}$ of a transformation $\mathcal{T}(\cdot;c)$ (\ie searching all possible values of $c\in \mathbb{C}$) for violations of the safety property.
+{\bf Verification of ML safety properties.} Verifying that an ML system satisfies a particular safety property $\phi$ is essentially a search problem over the parameter space $\mathbb{C}$ of a transformation $\mathcal{T}(\cdot;c)$ (\ie searching all possible values of $c\in \mathbb{C}$) for violations of the safety property.
 The size of the search space for a given ML safety property varies widely based on the property and input size/domain.
 For example, a local safety property involving the image inversion operation for image classification systems will have a search space of only one transformed image for any given image.
-By contrast, a transformation function that simulates different lighting conditions along with different shadows for an object in a given image will have a significantly larger search space~\cite{belhumeur1998set, zhang2013toward}.
+By contrast, a transformation function that simulates different lighting conditions along with the different shadows for an object in a given image will have a significantly larger search space~\cite{belhumeur1998set, zhang2013toward}.
 In many cases, such large search spaces may only be checked probabilistically for safety property violations.